UK-China ties freeze with debate over Huawei, Hong Kong | International

 Nigel Inkster, senior adviser to the International Institute for Strategic Studies and former director of operations and intelligence at Britain's MI6 intelligence service, said the issue with Huawei was not so much about immediate security threats.
 Rather, he said, the deeper worry lies in the geopolitical implications of China becoming the world's dominant player in 5G technology.
 "It's less about cyber espionage than generally conceived because, after all, that's happening in any place," he said.
 "This was never something of which the U.K. was lacking awareness."
 Still, Inkster said he's been cautioning for years that Britain needed a more coherent strategy toward China that balances the economic and security factors.

-Rana Mitter, an Oxford history professor specialising in China, said that the security law — combined with broader resentment about Chinese officials' handling of information about the coronavirus — helped set the stage for a perfect storm of wariness among Britain's politicians and the public.
-Mitter added that Britain has careened from "uncritically accepting everything about China" to a confrontational approach partly because of a lack of understanding about how China operates.
+Rana Mitter, an Oxford history professor specializing in China, said that the security law — combined with broader resentment about Chinese officials' handling of information about the coronavirus — helped set the stage for a perfect storm of wariness among Britain's politicians and the public..

 ALSO READ